adam-blanchard/gravity-assist-game/project.md

 ## TODO

+- [ ] Refactor stars, planets, and moons to use simple tree-based orbits
+- [ ] Only implement physics for player-controlled bodies
+- [ ] Implement whole-orbit visualisation for planets and moons - these will be easy to predict and stable
+- [ ] Implement trajectory prediction for player-controlled bodies 60 seconds into the future

 - [ ] Reduce computation cost of trajectory prediction.
 Can I learn any lessons from KSP?
 - [ ] Finish mining capability
 - [ ] Add exploration capability and track progress of explored bodies